karenpayneoregon/ResharperSolution/readme.md

 `ReSharper_ShowTodoExplorer`

-- R# provides an easy way to track tasks and technical debt in your code — code items (comments, string literals, or identifiers) matching a specific pattern can be easily located in the editor as well as in the whole solution using the To-do Explorer window.
+- R# provides an easy way to track tasks and technical debt in your code,  code items (comments, string literals, or identifiers) matching a specific pattern can be easily located in the editor as well as in the whole solution using the To-do Explorer window.
 - To navigate from code to the task window see second image below